BEASST: Behavioral Entropic Gradient based Adaptive Source Seeking for Mobile Robots: Behavioral motion policy design for source seeking

 where $\varrho(p(\vect{x}))$ is a smooth transition function (e.g., a logistic function) that maps the normalized signal strength $p(\vect{x})$ to a value between 0 and 1.
 This adaptive tuning allows the robot to seamlessly transition its behavior based on its current proximity to the source.

 The crucial reshaping capability and tuning power are lost with Shannon differential entropy ($\alpha=\beta=1$ in BE $\mathcal{H}_B$).
 In this case, the control law~\eqref{eq:robot_control_law} simplifies to $\dot{\vect{x}}_r(t) = \frac{1}{p(\vect{x}_r(t))} \nabla p(\vect{x}_r(t))$.
 This non-adaptive approach leads to significantly slower convergence, especially from areas with low signal strength, unlike our method which enables effective SS even with weaker signals.
 This property of the tuning mechanism is beneficial for SS in unknown environments, as it expedites the process by allowing a lower signal detection threshold for transitioning from exploration to source~seeking.
-This effect is clearly illustrated in two scenarios in Fig.~\ref{fig:shannon_slow_convergence} where the underlying probability field is modeled by a log-normal distribution and the convergence to the source is faster using our adaptive algorithm.
+This effect is clearly illustrated in two scenarios in Fig.~\ref{fig:RAL_BEASST_shannon_slow_convergence} where the underlying probability field is modeled by a log-normal distribution and the convergence to the source is faster using our adaptive algorithm.
 We choose log normal in this example to demonstrate the effectiveness of our algorithm even in asymmetric signals that closely match real SoIs, such as acoustic signals.
+Furthermore, Fig.~\ref{fig:RAL_BEASST_shannon_slow_convergence} also shows that BEASST maintains convergence under bounded Gaussian noise, demonstrating robustness of the behavioral entropic gradients and confirming the theoretical stability guarantees established in Lemma~\ref{lem:robustness}.